All articles

 Q: What happens when a courier fails to deliver an order in Pakistan?

 When a courier marks an order as "delivery attempted" without actually attempting delivery — a known issue across all Pakistani couriers in certain zones — the order enters a return-to-origin cycle.
 The courier typically holds the parcel for 2 to 3 days for re-delivery before initiating RTO.
 You are charged a return shipping fee in addition to the original forward shipping cost, and the COD for that order is not collected.
 Your brand carries the full product cost plus double shipping with no revenue.
 The best defense is active tracking that flags stuck shipments early — ideally before the courier marks them returned — and a customer outreach flow that reschedules delivery via WhatsApp before the window closes.
-A 30 percent RTO rate is common in Pakistani ecommerce; brands actively managing their delivery exceptions typically reduce this to 15 to 20 percent.
+An industry-reported 25 to 40 percent RTO rate is common in Pakistani ecommerce; brands actively managing their delivery exceptions typically reduce this to 15 to 20 percent.

 Q: How does COD reconciliation work in Pakistan?